ISISNeutronMuon/MDANSE/Doc/pages/workflow.rst

 --------------

 All the output arrays created in the analysis are written to the filesystem in the format chosen by the user.
-(If you intend to continue visualsing the results within the MDANSE GUI, you will have chosen the HDF5 format.
+(If you intend to continue visualising the results within the MDANSE GUI, you will have chosen the HDF5 format.
 If, however, you were planning to process the results further using other software, then you have most likely picked the ASCII output.
 See also :ref:`param-output-files`)